dciets/dciets.github.io/writeups/_posts/2017-07-09-polictf-2017-y-turtle.markdown

 ```
 The server receives a DNS query for the subdomain `ZmxhZ3tzaGFfbWFfbmFfbmFfbmFfc2hhbWFfbmFfbmFfbmFfbmF9Cg==` which decodes to the flag `flag{sha_ma_na_na_na_shama_na_na_na_na}`.

+The DNS exfiltration was made using [DNSBin](https://github.com/HoLyVieR/dnsbin) made by the all mighty [HoLyVieR](https://github.com/HoLyVieR).

 Becojo - Northern Coalition